 - children under 18 years old

-- people on apprentice schemes
+- people on some apprenticeships and trainee schemes

 - a student’s overseas partner (if they entered the UK on a visa that denies the right to work or claim benefits, or if they have the right to work but not to claim benefits).

-There are also other categories of exemption with less direct relevance to students.
 See the government’s full list of council tax exemptions.
 Student halls of residence are automatically exempt.

 Who counts as a full-time student?